Going Medieval in a Beau Village of Tarn and Garonne

 As I drove back down the hill, I knew I’d barely scratched the surface of Lauzerte’s rich history.
 I’ll be back again soon with friends.
 If you’re in the area, I’d honestly consider having a visit, too.
 This small, perfectly formed timeless treasure deserves to be shared.”

-For more real-life stories in rural France, check out Beth’s books on Amazon.
-They’re free on Kindle and highly recommended for anyone who loves animals, nature, and France!
-Are you and your family aspiring to start a new lifestyle in the French countryside?
-Explore our selection of rural properties and countryside houses for sale in southwest France.
+For more real-life stories in rural France, check out Beth’s books on her website.
+They’re highly recommended for anyone who loves animals, nature!
+Are you and your family aspiring to start a new lifestyle in the countryside?
+Explore our selection of rural properties for sale in southwest France.

 Back to articles